ciwen3/Public/Python/Steganography/Create Image/README.md

 # Steganography
+## This version of the program is capable of creating a PNG Image big enough to fit the Text in.
+It is hard coded to one color.

 This Steganography program was created to hide or encode a message in a PNG image by manipulating the pixel data and to retrieve or decode the message from an image made with this program.